What is the Best Audio Codec for Online Video Streaming?

 All else being equal, an AAC audio file that’s encoded at a bitrate of 192 Kbps will sound better than one encoded at 64 Kbps.

-Our recommended audio bitrates for video, when using AAC, our recommendation for the best audio codec, are as follows:
+Our recommended audio bitrates for video, when using AAC, our recommendation for the best audio codec for a live streaming platform, are as follows:

 • For 360p (low quality) video, use 64 Kbps audio bitrate